trickerer01/Ruxx/README.md

     - RX: `cf_clearance`, `user_id`, `pass_hash`
     - RN: `cf_clearance`, `shm_user`, `shm_session`
     - RS: `user_id`, `pass_hash`
+    - RP: `<TODO>`
   - Notes:
     - RN `cf_clearance` cookie duration is **15 minutes**

 #### Favorites
-Downloading user's favorites using native tags search functionality is only available with RN (see RN meta tags above), other websites don't implement that neither through tags nor through API
+Downloading user's favorites using native tags search functionality is only available with RN and RP (see meta tags above), other websites don't implement that neither through tags nor through API
 In order to enable users to download one's favorites Ruxx implements `favorited_by` tag for other modules as well.
 It's an extra layer of functionality but here is what you need to use it:
 - Syntax: `favorited_by:X`. `X` = `<user ID>`.
 User ID you can get from user's favorites page, it's a part of its web address.
-Note: this syntax is not invalid as RN tag either but it won't do anything there
+Note: this syntax is not invalid as RN / RP tag either but it won't do anything there
 - Downloading from RX favorites pages requires `cf_clearance` cookie (see above) as it isn't a part of dapi
 - While searching favorites you can use normal filtering as well.
 Date filter, additional required / excluded tags, etc.
 - Downloading favorites isn't particulary fast, Ruxx will need to fetch info for every item in the list in order to enable filtering